surajkadapa/smake/README.md

 # smake

 **smake** is a minimal, dependency-aware C++ build tool designed to automate compilation and linking in multi-file projects.
-It replicates the core behavior of traditional tools like `make`—parsing a custom `smakefile`, resolving dependencies, and rebuilding only when necessary—while remaining lightweight, readable, and educational.
+It replicates the core behavior of traditional tools like `make`-parsing a custom `smakefile`, resolving dependencies, and rebuilding only when necessary while remaining lightweight, readable, and educational.

 ---